 Security in cloud computing is a major concern.
 Data in cloud should be stored in encrypted form.
-To restrict client from direct accessing the shared data, proxy and brokerage services should be employed.
+To restrict client from accessing the shared data directly, proxy and brokerage services should be employed.

-Before deploying a particular resource to cloud, one should need to analyze several attributes about the resource such as:
+Before deploying a particular resource to cloud, one should need to analyze several aspects of the resource such as:

-Select which resources he is going to move to cloud and analyze its sensitivity to risk.
+Select resource that needs to move to the cloud and analyze its sensitivity to risk.

 Consider cloud service models such as IaaS, PaaS, and SaaS.
-These models require consumer to be responsible for security at different levels of service.
+These models require customer to be responsible for security at different levels of service.

-Consider which cloud type such as public, private, community or hybrid.
+Consider the cloud type to be used such as public, private, community or hybrid.

-Understand the cloud service provider's system that how data is transferred, where it is stored and how to move data into and out of cloud.
+Understand the cloud service provider's system about data storage and its transfer into and out of the cloud.

-Mainly the risk in cloud deployment depends upon the service models and cloud types.
+The risk in cloud deployment mainly depends upon the service models and cloud types.

 Understanding Security of Cloud

-IaaS is the most basic level of service with PaaS and SaaS next two above levels of service.
+IaaS is the most basic level of service with PaaS and SaaS next two above levels of services.

 IaaS has the least level of integrated functionalities and integrated security while SaaS has the most.

-This model describes the security boundaries at which cloud service provider's responsibility ends and the consumer's responsibilities begin.
+This model describes the security boundaries at which cloud service provider's responsibilities end and the customer's responsibilities begin.

-Any security mechanism below the security boundary must be built into the system and above should me maintained by the consumer.
+Any security mechanism below the security boundary must be built into the system and should be maintained by the customer.

-Although each service model has security mechanism but security needs also depends upon where these services are located, in private, public, hybrid or community cloud.
+Although each service model has security mechanism, the security needs also depend upon where these services are located, in private, public, hybrid or community cloud.

 Understanding Data Security

-Since all the data is transferred using Internet, data security is of major concern in cloud.
-Here are key mechanisms for protecting data mechanisms listed below:
+Since all the data is transferred using Internet, data security is of major concern in the cloud.
+Here are key mechanisms for protecting data.